The Bizarre Case of the Indian Jeweller, $1.8 billion and an Antiguan Passport

 The Indian government may have shot itself in the foot in its attempts to have Choksi returned to India.

-Choksi turned up in neighbouring Dominica in 2021.
+Choksi turned up in neighboring Dominica in 2021.
 He arrived without his passport in the company of a woman.
 He was charged with entering Dominica illegally.
 The Antiguan government urged Dominica to deport him directly to India.

-At the Dominican court Choksi claimed to have been kidnapped in Antigua by agents of the Indian government.
+At the Dominican court, Choksi claimed to have been kidnapped in Antigua by agents of the Indian government.
 With some justification, he said it would make no sense for him to travel to Dominica without his Antiguan passport.
 His lawyer said that he was ‘abducted, tortured and forcibly taken to Dominica’.
-He claimed the woman who accompanied him was part of an Indian intelligence team, involved in the plot to kidnap him.
+He claimed the woman who accompanied him was part of an Indian intelligence team involved in the plot to kidnap him.